-Signs of an infected incision include:
+Signs of an infected incision include at least one of the following:

 - Redness developing around the area and that redness is spreading. - Increasing drainage from the wound site.
 Although it is normal for a new surgical wound to have some drainage, this should slowly stop within 3 to 5 days. - Increased pain or swelling at the wound site and the surrounding area. - A fever (above 38 degrees Celsius or 101 degrees Fahrenheit) or chills.